-Keeping hair hydrated, especially in the colder months, can be a real challenge.
-While I don’t consider my hair to be especially unruly, dry air can make it do things I never thought possible.
+Keeping hair hydrated, even in the summer, can be a real challenge.
+While I don’t consider my hair to be especially unruly, humid air can make it do things I never thought possible.
 But restoring your locks isn’t just about adding much-needed moisture.
 It’s also about replenishing vitamins and minerals that often get stripped away during coloring or styling.

 When your hair is insanely dehydrated and damaged, you’ve only got a couple of options: deep condition or cut it all off.
 Since I’ve been growing my hair out for a while now, I’m firmly in the deep condition camp.
 But even though I know it will do wonders for my hair, I don’t really want to spend 30 minutes in the shower twiddling my thumbs while my hair mask goes to work.

-Instead it relies on a blend of aloe vera, jojoba oil, glycerin and essential oils to coat even your driest bits and repair damaged tresses.
+The mask relies on a blend of aloe vera, jojoba oil, glycerin and essential oils to coat even your driest bits and repair damaged tresses.
 And witch hazel improves scalp circulation and leaves your strands feeling clean and smooth.
-Just add in some biotin and you’ve got yourself a hair-fortifying mask that encourages growth and strengthens strands.
+By adding in some biotin and you’ve got yourself a hair-fortifying mask that encourages growth and strengthens strands.

 Just comb the mask through dry hair before bed, then slap on a shower cap and go to sleep.
 The mask soaks in overnight so you wake to brand new locks.
 Yeah, it’s that easy, and you’ll see a difference in just one night.

 —1/4 cup witch hazel

 —1 tablespoon glycerin

 —2 tablespoons aloe vera gel (either fresh or bottled)